Reaction-Space-Explorer/reac-space-exp/test/mod/MOD_getting_started.md

     * After you've installed the above two, you can now build Graphviz from the [source](https://graphviz.gitlab.io/_pages/Download/Download_source.html).
 The link has listed the terminal commands you'll need as well.
     * Note that you need CMake installed for building this.
 * Some LaTeX distribution (MOD uses LaTeX to generate the PDF output) with some science packages (they were needed in my case)
-    * Here are some terminal commands to make it easier for you (I'm unsure if the last one was needed for me)
+    * Here are some terminal commands to make it easier for you
     ```bash
-    sudo apt install -y texlive-base tex-livescience texlive-latex-base
+    sudo apt install -y texlive-base tex-livescience texlive-latex-base texlive-latex-extra
     ```
 * OpenBabel
     ```bash